Twins vs. Giants Player Props Betting Odds

 Correa Stats

-- Carlos Correa has 34 hits with 10 doubles, a triple, six home runs and 22 walks.
+- Carlos Correa has recorded 36 hits with 11 doubles, a triple, six home runs and 22 walks.
 He has driven in 24 runs.

-- Correa takes a two-game streak with at least one hit into this one.
-In his last five games he is hitting .250 with a double, six walks and an RBI.
+- Correa has picked up a hit in three games in a row.
+In his last five games he is batting .333 with two doubles, six walks and an RBI.

 Correa Recent Games